By Martin Banham (University of Leeds)

 In May 1964 The Horn editorialised against the banning by the Western Nigerian government of the Hubert Ogunde Concert Party with their play Yoruba Ronu!
 (Yoruba Awake!), saying that ‘their only crime is that they have not been chanting hallelujah to a crippled and blinkered regime’.
 The then editor said ‘Politics is outside the authority of The Horn’ but the fact of the matter was that in one way or another politics, in one guise or another, dominated the period around 1960, and astonishingly often found its most vigorous expression in the arts.

 Martin Banham, Emeritus Professor of Drama and Theatre Studies, was the Director of the Workshop Theatre from 1966 till 1998.
 His publications include Osborne (Edinburgh, 1969); ed., with John Hodgson, Drama in Education: The Annual Survey (London, 1972, 1973, 1975); African Theatre Today ( London, 1976); ed.
-Plays By Tom Taylor (Cambridge, 1985, one of 17 volumes in the series British and American Playwrights 1750-1920 of which I was general editor together with Peter Thomson); ed.
+Plays By Tom Taylor (Cambridge, 1985, one of 17 volumes in the series British and American Playwrights 1750-1920 of which he was general editor together with Peter Thomson); ed.
 The Cambridge Guide to World Theatre (Cambridge, 1988, 1990, awarded the Barnard Hewitt Award of the American Society for Theatre Research, later reissued as The Cambridge Guide to Theatre, 1992, 1995, 2000); ed. with Errol Hill and George Woodyard, The Cambridge Guide to African and Caribbean Theatre (Cambridge 1994, 2004); ed. with Jane Milling, Extraordinary Actors: Studies in Honour of Peter Thomson (Exeter 2004); ed.
 A History of Theatre in Africa (Cambridge, 2005).
-I am also editor, with James Gibbs and Femi Osofisan, of the annual book/journal African Theatre (James Currey, Oxford, annually since 1999).
+He is also editor, with James Gibbs and Femi Osofisan, of the annual book/journal African Theatre (James Currey, Oxford, annually since 1999).

 Clark-Bekederemo, J. P., ‘The Poems 1958-1998’, Longman Nigeria, Lagos, 2002, p.23.